• Skip to main content

 • Add the garlic and cook, stirring constantly, for 1 minute.

 • Add the green beans and toss to coat in the fat.
-Add 1 tbsp water to the pan, then cover and saute, stirring occasionally, until the green beans are charred and just about bite tender, about 6 minutes.
+Add 1 tablespoon water to the pan, then cover and saute, stirring occasionally, until the green beans are charred and just about bite tender, about 6 minutes.

 • Remove from heat and season with salt and pepper.
 Serve immediately.

-Notes
+Recipe Notes

 • Very thinly sliced garlic cloves work best in this recipe.
 For safety, use a sharp paring knife or chef’s knife; dull knives tend to slip.